masneyb/weather-station/README.md

   graph the data from the following types of sensors:
   - [Argent Data Systems Weather Sensor Assembly](https://www.sparkfun.com/products/8942) contains a wind vane, anemometer, and rain gauge.
 The wind speed average and gusts over the last 2 minute, 10 minute and 60 minute periods are logged.
-The rain over the last 1 hour, 6 hours and 24 hours are logged.
+The amount of rain over the last 1 hour, 6 hours, 24 hours, and since midnight are logged.
   - Supports various types of temperature and humidity sensors: DHT11, DHT22, DS18B20, TMP36 (analog).
   - Supports the BMP180 pressure, altitude and temperature sensor.